robert-westenberger/knowledgebase/sicp-js-exercises.md

              : error(z, "Unknown type -- angle");
 }
 ```
 * Data-directed style - Operation name and type ( for example, real_part and rectangular in a complex number system ) are used to lookup operation in a 2D table and call it.
-We don't need to know about how operations are represented internally. **This would be the best choice to add in new types.**
+We don't need to know about how operations are represented internally. **This would be the best choice to add in new types.**.. once  a new type is added one procedure for each operation must be written and installed in the 2D operations table.
+Once a new operation is added, it needs a representation for each type.
 ```
 function install_rectangular_package() {
     // internal functions